Submitting a building notice applicationLast updated: 30 October 2013 12:04 UK

-Under this option plans are not required and once notice has been submitted, you have to wait 48 hours before commencing work.
+With building notice plans are not required and once notice has been submitted, you will have to wait 48 hours before commencing work.

-The main advantages are speed of response on application and your fees are paid at time of submission - no further invoices will be sent.
+- The main advantage is the speed of response on application, and that your fees are paid at time of submission - no further invoices will be sent

-The main disadvantages are that you or your builder have no approved plan to work to and problems may arise if your builder has a different idea in respect to details and design issues which are relevant to Building Control.
+- The main disadvantages are that you or your builder have no approved plan to work to, so problems may arise if your builder has different ideas regarding building control issues

-The building control surveyor on their visit will try to anticipate problems, but delays, alterations and remedial works may lead to increased costs.
+On their visit, the building control surveyor will try to anticipate problems, but delays, alterations and remedial works may lead to increased costs.

-Fees charged for Building Regulation Approval using a Building Notice are 150% higher than using a Full Plans Application due to extra time and supervision required.
+Fees charged for building regulation approval using a building notice are 150% higher than when submtting a full plans application - this is due to the extra time and supervision required.

-Building Notice cannot be used for premises where people are employed i.e. non domestic where the Regulatory Reform (Fire Safety) Order 2005 applies.
+Building notice cannot be used for premises where people are employed (such as shops, factories or offices) where the Regulatory Reform (Fire Safety) Order 2005 applies.

-- complete & return the appropriate fee.
-The fee is equivalent to the combined plan fee and inspection fee which would be payable when making a Full Plans Application.
+- Return the form with the appropriate fee by cheque by cheque, payable to Portsmouth City Council - the fee is equivalent to the combined plan fee and inspection fee payable when making a full plans application

 All new buildings and extensions require an Ordnance Survey block plan of scale 1:1250 showing proposed size position and relationship to its boundaries, together with a drainage plan showing discharges to the existing system.